rizqhika29/subjective-arbitrator/README.md

   `_validate_evidence` / `_normalize_verdict`.
 No Studio, no network:
   `pytest test/test_normalize_verdict.py`
 - `test/test_subjective_arbitrator_integration.py` — full lifecycle
-  (open → evidence → resolve → appeal → resolve → FINAL) plus access
+  (open → blocked resolve → evidence → ready → resolve → appeal →
+  blocked resolve → evidence → ready → resolve → FINAL) plus access
   control checks, against a running GenLayer Studio / local validator
   set: `gltest test/test_subjective_arbitrator_integration.py`

 ## Known limitations (by design)

-- No staking, bonding, or slashing — access control is enforced (only the respondent adds respondent evidence, only a party can appeal), but economic griefing resistance (e.g. requiring a bond to open a case or to appeal) is left to the composing contract.
+- No staking, bonding, or slashing — access control is enforced, but economic griefing resistance (e.g. requiring a bond to open a case or to appeal) is left to the composing contract.
-- No timeouts — a respondent who never submits evidence doesn't block `resolve_case`; the arbitrator will just note "(no respondent evidence submitted)" and weigh accordingly.
+- No automatic timeout: if a respondent never calls `mark_response_ready`, the case stays stuck in `OPEN` (or `APPEALED`) indefinitely — there is an enforceable response-ready *condition*, but not yet a time-based fallback that lets the claimant force resolution after a window elapses.
+A composing contract that needs liveness guarantees against an unresponsive respondent should add its own timeout/escalation path (e.g. tracking block height and calling a future `force_resolve_after` variant) on top of this primitive.
 - Exactly one appeal is allowed; there is no second-level appellate body.
   If your use case needs a longer appeal chain or a human tiebreaker after `FINAL`, add that in the composing contract.